 How much does a seller’s permit cost in California?

-There is no cost for a seller’s permit in California.
+There is no cost for a seller’s permit in the state of California.

 How long does it take to get a California seller’s permit?

-It can take up to 24 hours to receive a seller’s permit.
+It can take up to 24 hours to receive a seller’s permit and CDTFA account number.